 CV- Curriculum Vitae:

-- A cv is generally used by college freshers or recent graduate seeking for the job.
-It can also be used by someone who is seeking a job change or someone who has not been in the industry for quite a long period of time.
-Although it is a sort of biography, there are certain rules and restriction that are needed to be followed in order to make sure that your cv is consistent with current trends.
-Otherwise, it can be real troublesome for your recruiter to go through the details.
-Make sure that you follow all the general convention and rule used for writing the cv.
+- A CV generally uses by college freshers or recent graduates seeking for the job.
+It can also be used by someone who is seeking a job change or someone who has not been in the industry for quite a long period.
+Although it is a sort of biography, there are certain rules and restriction that needs to follow to make sure that your CV is consistent with current trends.
+Otherwise, it can be troublesome for your recruiter to go through the details.
+Make sure that you follow all the general convention and rule used for writing the CV.

-- There is no restriction as to how lengthy your cv should be but generally, a cv contains about 3-6 pages but in no case should it be less than 1 page.
-After all, your cv is a short format of your life timeline in nutshell, so it is obvious that it will fill up a certain number of pages.
-After that, focusing on the format, a cv is generally plain in look with nothing much fancy tricks to be used in your cv.
+- There is no restriction as to how long your CV should be but generally, a CV contains about 3-6 pages but in no case should it be less than 1 page.
+After all, your CV is a short format of your life timeline in nutshell, so it is obvious that it will fill up a certain number of pages.
+After that, focusing on the format, a CV is generally plain in look with nothing many fancy tricks to use in your CV.

-- It is generally kept simple in order to make it easier for the reader to comprehend the information.
+- It generally keeps simple to make it easy for the reader to understand the information.
 Although that does not mean that it should look like a text file.
-You can customize its look in order to make it more appealing and engaging at the same time keeping it simple and elegant.
+You can customize its look to make it more appealing and engaging at the same time keeping it simple and elegant.

-- You can either put your experiences in a chronological manner or you can categorize them according to different types.
+- You can either chronologically put your experiences or you can categorize them according to different types.
 But you need to make sure that you get to write down all of your experiences in depth.
 No need of using elaborate paragraphs.
 You can write them in a bulleted list with other relevant information that will make it easy for the recruiter to assess your caliber and make a better decision.

-- A CV is always accompanied by a cover letter which is presented before cv.
-It is used to write down the summary of the cv in a single page.
-This makes it easy to filter through different CV and pick read only worthy ones.
+- A CV always accompanies by a cover letter which presents before CV.
+It uses to write down the summary of the CV in a single page.
+This makes it easy to filter through different CV and pick read-only worthy ones.

-- Unlike your cv, your resume contains information in a condensed manner.
-Here you are required to provide with only those skills and experiences that are relevant to the time and are essential for the job you have applied.
-You do not neet to fill up everything that you may have in your arsenal of talent.
+- Unlike your CV, your resume contains information in a condensed manner.
+Here you require to provide with only those skills and experiences that are relevant to the time and are essential for the job you apply.
+You do not need to fill up everything that you may have in your arsenal of talent.

-- A cv is generally written when you have to describe your whole life.
-But a resume is written where you only showcase those things which will impress your recruiter as to why you are better than rest of the applicants.
-In short, a resume is tailored, made according to the company and no two resumes should be an exact copy of each other if the posts and job requirement are not same.
+- A CV generally writes when you have to describe your whole life.
+But a resume writes where you only showcase those things which will impress your recruiter as to why you better than the rest of the applicants.
+In short, a resume tailor-made according to the company and no two resumes should an exact copy of each other if the posts and job requirement is not the same.

-- A resume usually goes up to one page and at max up to 3 page.
-No one has time to read through lengthy resumes and also a resume which is large does not serve its purpose of being precise and accurate in information.
-Unlike your cv, a resume can be formatted in a number of ways.
+- A resume usually goes up to one page and at max up to 3 pages.
+No one has time to read through lengthy resumes and also a large resume does not serve its purpose of being precise and accurate in the information.
+Unlike your CV, a resume can format in several ways.
 The main things to keep in mind is reliability, accuracy, and attractiveness of your resume.

 - You need to make sure that your resume is eye-catching but at the same time, it should be elegant enough so that the reader can easily skim through essential information.
 Also, you need to keep in mind that the overall layout of a resume plays a huge role whether a person will go through your resume or not.